fvitello/pleiadi-doc/docs/quickstart/index.rst

 where ``/mnt/beegfs`` is the storage volume, defined with the high-performance, scalability, flexibility, and robustness BeeGFS parallel filesystem (`BeeGFS <https://www.beegfs.io/c/>`_).
 Each user will have a personal directory called ``<username>`` on the storage area ``/mnt/beegfs``, which cannot be accessed by other users.
 For EACH GROUP all the files in this directory cannot exceed the hard quota of 10 TB/year (see also Section `Quota`_).
 As the *home* directory, the *work* directory is available both on the frontend and on all the compute nodes of Pleiadi cluster, since it is shared with ``nfs``.

+Data archiving
+^^^^^^^^^^^^^^^^^^^^^^

+If the account is not reactivated within 3 MONTHS after the expiration indicated in the application form, two compressed archives containing all the files present in the *home* and in the *work* areas are created in the respective directories.
+After further 6 months from the creation of the compressed archives, i.e. after 9 months after the expiration of the account, all the archives are definitely removed from the storage and the account is deleted.

 Quota
 ^^^^^^^^^^^^^^^^^^^^^^